-In the MDC PLUG-INS and DNC Plug-ins tabs, FORCAM provides additional applications.
+In the MDC Plug-ins and DNC Plug-ins tabs, FORCAM provides additional applications.
 They are needed to communicate with an asset via the corresponding plug-in.
-The applications enable a bidirectional communication.
+The applications enable bidirectional communication.

-5.5 Monitoring of the EDGE application
+5.5 Monitoring the EDGE Configuration

-The monitoring in the menu is used to monitor the EDGE Configuration.
+The monitoring function that can be called from the menu is used to monitor the EDGE Configuration.
 The monitoring of the EDGE Node components is displayed on a separate page and described in chapter 7.
 However, the structure of the monitoring tiles is the same.